ati-ozgur/course-r-programming/2020/project-2020-todo.md

 04. [extract zip](https://www.rdocumentation.org/packages/utils/versions/3.6.2/topics/unzip) files to data directory

 05. import DataCoSupplyChainDataset.csv files using readr to a tibble data frame.
+Please consider data types.

+05. Write 1-2 paragraph description of the data.

 06. Find best 10 customers by sales and by profit

 07. Find best 10 product according to sales and profit

-08. Create a histogram Market vs order count
+08. Create a figure Market vs order count

-09. create a histogram of sales vs type (Debit,...)
+09. create a figure of sales vs type (Debit,...)

-10. Create a profit vs market scatter plot.
+10. Create a figure of profit vs market.

 11. Find mean profit for orders whose Delivery Status is not late.